 - 28. How many students have cleared national and state competitive examinations such as NET, SLET, GATE, Civil services, Defense services, etc.? - SLET Ku.
-Chandramani appeared & cleared SLET exam and is working as Asstt.
-Proff.
-English in Patan.
+Chandramani appeared & cleared SLET exam and is working as Asst.
+Prof. English in Patan.
 Many English Students of department are working as English language teachers in different Schools of the area. - 29.
 Student progression

-Student program A gainst 0/ annolled

 Student progression Against % enrolled

-UG to PG PG in English Literature
+UG to PG

-PG to M. Phil. has been opened in this
+PG to M. Phil.
+PG in English Literature has been opened in this

 PG to Ph.D. session only

 Ph.D. to Post-Doctoral

-Employed
+Employed]

 Campus selection

-• Other than campus recruitment
+Other than campus recruitment

 Entrepreneurship/Self-employment

-- 30. Details of Infrastructural facilities a) Library - 1.
-No separate library of departments but general library caters to English student's needs.
-Department is enriched with books of literature. - 2.
+- 30. Details of Infrastructural facilities - a) Library - 1.
+Departmental literature is available for M.A English Classes. - 2.
+No separate library of departments for under graduate classes but general library caters to English student's needs.
+Department is enriched with books of literature. - 3.
 Three English journals are issued by the library for the department.
-Name of journals: